Justin Trudeau Barely Contained Laughter As He Gave Trump A Framed Photo Of His Grandfather’s Canadian Brothel

-Justin Trudeau seemed to stifle a smile as he gave a very special present to Donald Trump — a framed picture of the first hotel that his grandfather, Friedrich Trump, opened in Canada.
+Justin Trudeau seemed to stifle a smile as he gave a very special present to Donald Trump: a framed picture of the first hotel that his grandfather, Friedrich Trump, opened in Canada.

 The hotel also happened to be a brothel.